MP Estate Planning UK

 who needs a trust instead of a will

 Estate planning is a crucial step in securing your family’s future.
-When it comes to managing your assets after death, UK families often find themselves torn between creating a Will or establishing a Trust.
-While both are vital tools, they serve different purposes and come with their own advantages.
-Understanding the nuances between a Living Trust and a Will is vitally important for protecting your loved ones.
+When it comes to managing your assets both during your lifetime and after death, UK families often find themselves weighing up the merits of a Will versus a Trust.
+While both are vital tools, they serve different purposes and come with distinct advantages.
+Understanding how a lifetime trust compares to a Will is essential for protecting your loved ones and preserving family wealth.

-As we explore the scenarios in which a Trust might be more beneficial than a Will, it’s essential to consider the benefits of extended control over assets, privacy, and potential tax savings.
-For instance, a Trust can allow you to hold a beneficiary’s inheritance until they reach a certain age, providing a level of control not possible with a Will.
-To learn more about the benefits of Trusts versus Wills, you can visit Phr Solicitors for detailed insights.
+As we explore the scenarios in which a Trust might be more beneficial than a Will, it’s important to consider the benefits of extended control over assets, privacy, and tax-efficient planning.
+For instance, a discretionary trust can hold a beneficiary’s inheritance until they reach a certain age — or even indefinitely — providing a level of ongoing control that simply isn’t possible with a Will alone.
+England invented trust law over 800 years ago, and today trusts remain one of the most powerful legal arrangements available for protecting family wealth.

 Key Takeaways